urgrue/java-async-http/README.md

 # Java Async HTTP Client
 A simple asynchronous HTTP client built on top of Java's `HttpURLConnection`.

-This project is still being improved and major changes may occur breaking backwards compatibility.
+This project is actively being improved and major changes may break backwards compatibility.

-Please feel free to report any issues and feel free to contribute code.
+Please feel free to report any issues.

 ## Basics